 #6 Take a Trip to Warmer Areas

 If you are not fans of snow and cold weather, then you may want to go on a bigger overlanding trip to a warmer area.
-Arizona is fairly pleasant in winter, and all you’ll need is a spring or fall jacket.
-Or if you want to escape the cold entirely, then you may want to try Florida.
-You can easily catch a warm day with 82 degrees Fahrenheit temperature.
-The average winter temperature there is 75 degrees, which makes it perfect for beach time for you and your pet.
+Arizona is fairly pleasant in winter; all you’ll need is a spring or fall jacket.
+Or, if you want to escape the cold entirely, then you may want to try Florida.
+You can easily catch a warm day at 82 degrees Fahrenheit temperature.
+The average winter temperature is 75 degrees, making it perfect for beach time for you and your pet.

 The good part about this type of activity is that you’ll be overlanding through the seasons.
-If you live north, you will be able to watch the seasons change every day as you are traveling with your pet.
-You may choose pet-friendly accommodations, or you may go camping – whichever option is best for you.
+If you live north, you will be able to watch the seasons change every day as you travel with your pet.
+You may choose pet-friendly accommodations or go camping – whichever option is best for you.
 Once there, both of you can enjoy what the warmer weather has to offer.

 Trying to find the right vet for your companion?
 You can read more about choosing a vet that gets your pet here.